 Do not place protective foils or other stickers on your CD's.
-To avoid damage to your drive, do not use deformed or damaged CD's.
-Attention: Do not use scratched or dirty discs, discs with pieces broken off or discs of poor quality.
-Because of the high speeds in the drive the discs might break and damage your data as well as your drive.
-Examine the discs before you enter them.
+To avoid damage to your drive, do not use deformed of damaged CD's.
+Attention: Do not use scratched or dirty disks, discs with pieces broken off or disks of poor quality.
+Because of the high speeds in the drive the disks might break and damage your data as well as your drive.
+Examine the disks before you enter them.
 If damage or dirt is visible, you should not use them.

-Damage caused by faulty media is excluded from warranty and any repair will be charged.
+Damage caused by faulty media is excluded from warranty and their repair must be charged.

-- 1. Push the eject button (Diagram reference, C) on the right of the optical drive to open the tray. - 2.
+- 1. Push the eject button (Diagram reference, B) on the right of the optical drive to open the tray. - 2.
 Place the disc on the tray so that it lays flat with the label facing upward. - 3.
 Push the eject button again to close the tray.